 In Britain, "tit" also refers to chickadees (which are actually a mostly old world family anyway).
 And that's the definition that the word tomtit is based off.

 The Series 6 trailer had a naked River, though anything cleavage-based wasn't seen.
-Spoilers, indeed...
-They lied to us.
-It never shows up.
+The scene was cut from the final episode.

 The Doctor: I don't know, but I can't feel my feet...
 And other parts.
 Rory: I think all my parts are basically fine.
 The Doctor: Stop competing.

-Amy was probably wearing either a bra of lingerie under the sheets, as she's clearly hiding her breasts while Rory allows his plain, blue T-shirt to be seen.
+Amy was probably wearing either a bra or lingerie under the sheets, as she's clearly hiding her breasts while Rory allows his plain, blue T-shirt to be seen.